rochiecuevas/DS2014PHY/README.md

 In that paper, R was used in data analyses.
 I used Ward's cluster analysis to classify the rice varieties into quality types.
 I then used multinomial logistic regression to create a model that can be used to differentiate the different quality types based on the non-collinear variables used to characterise the rice samples.
 A random forest algorithm was applied to determine the variables that were most important in classifying the rice samples.

 ## Further data exploration
-I am now exploring the dataset using different approaches.
-The results, of course, are quite different.
+I am now exploring the dataset using different approaches implemented in Python.
+The results, of course, are quite different because I use deep learning in neural networks.

 There are 25 continuous variables in the dataset: